 For mouth cancer, surgery is usually the first treatment.
 Doctors remove the cancer and sometimes also remove the lymph nodes Lymphoid organs The immune system is designed to defend the body against foreign or dangerous invaders.
 Such invaders include Microorganisms (commonly called germs, such as bacteria, viruses, and fungi) Parasites... read more under and behind the jaw and along the neck.
 Consequently, surgery for mouth cancers can be disfiguring and psychologically traumatic.
 Newer reconstructive surgery techniques done during the initial surgery can improve function and help restore normal appearance.
 Missing teeth and jaw parts can be replaced with prosthetic devices.
 Speech and swallowing therapy may be needed after significant surgeries.
 Radiation or chemoradiation is given after surgery if the cancer is advanced.

 For people who cannot have surgery, radiation therapy is an alternative first treatment.
-Chemotherapy Chemotherapy Chemotherapy involves the use of drugs to destroy cancer cells.
-Although an ideal drug would destroy cancer cells without harming normal cells, most drugs are not that selective.
-Instead, drugs... read more is not usually used as initial treatment but is recommended in addition to radiation therapy for people whose cancer has spread to many lymph nodes.
+Chemotherapy Chemotherapy and Other Systemic Cancer Treatments Systemic treatments are those that have effects throughout the body rather than being applied directly to the cancer.
+Chemotherapy is a form of systemic treatment that uses drugs to kill cancer... read more is not usually used as initial treatment but is recommended in addition to radiation therapy for people whose cancer has spread to many lymph nodes.

 For throat cancer, doctors use surgery more often as the first treatment for throat cancer.
 Newer techniques allow doctors to operate through the mouth rather than through an incision in the neck.
 Some techniques use an endoscope to guide laser surgery.
 Another technique involves use of a surgical robot.
 The surgeon controls the arms of the robot from a console and views the operation via a camera attached to an endoscope that has been inserted into the person's mouth.